UPPMAX/programming_formalisms/common_practices/pages/notes_code_review_long.md

 The main benefit is finding problems, and finding them early enough that there aren't frustrating consequences.
 The penalty for finding a bug once all the figures have been produced and conclusions drawn, or, worst-case scenario, after a publication, is much higher than the penalty for taking the time to review.

-> ## Writing code collaboratively also benefit directly your team members:
+> ## Writing code collaboratively also benefit directly your team members
 >
 > - Less time redoing work or refactoring
 > - Increased productivity